BrendonPierson/theonequiz/README.md

   No matter where a variable is declared, it will always be brought to the top of the scope where it is defined when javascript reads it.

 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.

- A callback is a function that executes when a specific event or function has occured.
+ A callback is a function that is used as an argument in another function.
 These are often used to work with the asynchronous nature of javascript.

 example
 '''$.ajax({URL: "www.google.com"}).done(function(data, callbackFunction){callbackFunction(data))}